hugoballas/Cybersecurity-portfolio/os-basics/Linux-CLI-basics.md

   * su user2 (new session drops us into previous user's home directory)
   * su -l user2 (new session has dropped us into the home directory of "user" automatically
 * su - root (change to root account)
+* /etc (commonplace location to store system files that are used by the OS)
+* /var (main root folders; stores data that is frequently accessed or written by services or apps running on the system)
+* /root (There isn't anything more to this folder other than just understanding that this is the home directory for the "root" user.
+But, it is worth a mention as the logical presumption is that this user would have their data in a directory such as "/home/root" by default)
+* /tmp (volatile and is used to store data that is only needed to be accessed once or twice.
+Once the computer is restarted, the contents of this folder are cleared out)

 #### Combine commands